TouK/nussknacker/docs/scenarios_authoring/BasicNodes.md

 In the Streaming processing mode events from the incoming branches are passed to the output branch without an attempt to combine or match them.
 &nbsp;

 In the Request - Response processing mode only one [response sink](./RRDataSourcesAndSinks.md#sink) can return value.
-If you have parallel branches of processing the Union node is used to merge them and then [Collect](./RRDataSourcesAndSinks.md#collect) node to collect results of processing in each of the merged branches.
-Check [Into doc](./Intro.md#nussknacker-scenario-diagram) for details on how to interpret scenario graph in different processing modes.
+If you have parallel branches of processing the Union node is used to merge them and then [Collect](./RRDataSourcesAndSinks.md#collect) node is used to collect results of processing in each of the merged branches.
+Check [Into doc](./Intro.md#nussknacker-scenario-diagram) for details on how to interpret the scenario graph in different processing modes.

 The #input variable will be no longer available downstream the union node; a new variable will be available instead, which is defined in the union node.